binyisu/PVEL-AD/README.md

 # Solar cell EL image defect detection

 # News
-[2022-04-26]：We will provide a val set of PVELAD dataset.
+[2022-04-26]：We will provide a validation set of PVELAD dataset.

 [2022-04-13]：Box annotations for vertical_dislocation and horizontal_dislocation will be added into PVELAD dataset.